yitzuliu/DissertationDemo/README.md

 - **No assumptions** about what you have or your skill level
 - **No generic instructions** that don't match your specific situation
 - **Continuous adaptation** to your actual progress as it happens
+- **Instant progress tracking** - "You're 60% done, next step is..."

 ### **🤖 Unlike Other AI Assistants:**
 - **Continuously watches your workspace** like human eyes, not relying on your descriptions
 - **Understands ongoing activities** and temporal sequences, not just static objects
 - **Provides flowing progress guidance**: "I can see you've completed step 1 and are moving to step 2..."
 - **Prevents mistakes as they develop** in real-time: "I see you reaching for that tool - use the smaller one instead..."
+- **Remembers your entire session** and can answer "What step am I on?" instantly

 ### **📚 Unlike Traditional Manuals:**
 - **Continuously adaptive guidance** - responds to your ongoing activities in real-time
 - **Natural dialogue** - ask questions while working, get immediate contextual answers
 - **Temporal memory** - remembers your entire work session and progress flow
 - **Real-time encouragement** - celebrates progress as it happens: "Perfect!
 You're doing great!"
+- **Detailed tool lists** - "You need: screwdriver, wrench, safety glasses"

 ### **🎯 The Result:**
 **Confidence instead of frustration.
 Flowing guidance instead of fragmented instructions.
-Natural mentoring instead of robotic responses.**
+Natural mentoring instead of robotic responses.
+Intelligent memory that never forgets where you are.**

 ## 🌍 **Universal Application**